grauw/glass/README.md

     Defines space for a number of bytes.
 The first argument indicates the number of bytes, the optional second argument specifies the fill value (default 0).

-    The first argument can be annotated with `virtual` (or `VIRTUAL`), in which case the address counter will be incremented accordingly, but no object is actually generated in the output.
+    The first argument can be annotated with `virtual`, in which case the address counter will be incremented accordingly, but no object is actually generated in the output.
 If the virtual annotation is given, you can not specify a fill value.

 Directives
 ----------